Update (September 30, 2024): ‘Vehicle’ and ‘Platform’ sub-sections revised.

 ID.2 customers will get two different battery pack options, one consisting of lithium iron phosphate (LFP) cells and the other comprising nickel manganese cobalt (NMC) cells, Grünitz revealed in the interview with Edison.
 We expect the ID.2 SUV to be available with the same options.

 Grünitz said that the entry-level battery pack containing LFP cells will have an energy storage capacity of around 34 kWh and enable a range (presumably as per WLTP) of over 300 km (186+ miles) in the ID.2.
-We think that the ID.2 SUV may deliver a WLTP range of close to 280 km (174 miles) with this battery pack.
+We think that the ID.2 SUV may deliver a WLTP range of close to 280 km (174 miles), if it gets the same battery.

-As for the other battery made of NMC cells, we expect an energy storage capacity of close to 50 kWh and allow a WLTP range of around 425 km (265 miles).
+As for the second option consisting of NMC cells, we expect an energy storage capacity of close to 50 kWh and allow a WLTP range of around 425 km (265 miles).
 Customers traveling longer distances and inter-city journeys would prefer this battery to avoid range anxiety.

 “We do have an entry chemistry with Iron Phosphate,” said Frank Blome, Head of Battery Cell and System, Volkswagen Group Components, at the Power Day 2021 event.
 Blome is now the CEO of PowerCo, Volkswagen Group’s battery company, as well.